Emm-dev0/day-6--fgc-website-clone-/README.md

 I have a lot to learn and keep learning.

-##Expectations soon.
+## Expectations soon.
-- a react version of this website
+- a react version of this website.
+- backend implemented and fully functional.